EffacoWilliams/First-commit-/README.md

 # First-commit-
-How to produce a tangible image that will captivate your audience
+How to produce a tangible image that will captivate your audience.